NDCSwift/SupaBaseAuthSwiftUI/README.md

 # 🚀 Getting Started
 #NOTE YOU WILL NEED TO REPLACE THE PROJECT URL AND API KEY TO MATCH YOUR OWN IN THE SUPABASE.SWIFT FILE
-THIS CAN BE FOUND ON THE SUPABASE DASHBOARD BY SCROLLING DOWN [Supabase](https://supabase.com/)
+THIS CAN BE FOUND ON THE SUPABASE DASHBOARD BY SCROLLING DOWN

+[Supabase](https://supabase.com/)
+You can also add the swift package to your project with the following link: https://github.com/supabase/supabase-swift

 ## 1. Clone the Repo
 ```bash